Key Takeaways

 5. Digital Assistance Devices

-6. Electronic Massager
+6. Electric Massager

 If your dad often experiences pain in a certain area, an electric massager could be a handy gift for Father’s Day.
 These days there are various types of massagers to help alleviate pain in different areas.
 Depending on your dad’s needs, you can gift a handheld massager which can be used anywhere, or a specific neck, foot, or back massager.
 Some even come with heat settings for additional relief.